You’ve got questions. We’ve got answers.

 What’s this shindig all about?

 The Kraus-Anderson Bike Duluth Festival is a high-energy, family-oriented biking event in Duluth, Minnesota.
 Events include enduro, downhill, XC races, a casual adventure ride, product demos, and an evening celebration with family-fun bike events, off-beat competitions (think a klunker bike toss), an awards ceremony, a beer tent, food, music, and silent auctions.
-New this year we have added an Adventure Ride for those of you who might be interested in biking but want something tame with a little site seeing.
-This is the ride for you!
-Proceeds benefit COGGS and the Gary New Duluth Development Alliance (GNDDA).
+Come check out this event even if you aren’t a rider or racer; there are tons of fun activities at NO COST including test riding bikes from multiple suppliers and entertaining the little ones and youth in the kid’s activities area!
+Proceeds benefit COGGS and Harbortown Rotary.

 Why was the event started?

 Through the festival, the Kraus-Anderson Community Foundation desires to give back to the community and support Duluth’s outstanding trail system.
 Read more about why the event was started and what organizations it benefits.

 Why Duluth/Spirit Mountain?